favna/docker-workshop/exercises/exercise_3/README.md

 Steps:

 1. View the [app1](app1) directory.
 Run the container and see what it does.
+    - When running this container make sure to add `--publish 8080:80` to the `docker run` command.
+For example `docker run --publish 8080:80 <your image name>`
 2. Create a [`docker-compose.yml`] file that runs the container and exposes the internal port 80 to port 4001.
 3. Check [localhost](http://localhost:4001) to verify the app is working.
 4. Stop the container.